cheshire-cat-ai/docs/mkdocs/faq/general.md

 You are free to modify the Admin to adapt it to your product, **however** you will need to respect the GPL3 Licence, meaning you are free to fork the codebase and go on your own, but you are forced to open source eventual changes.

-#### Why the Admin does not provide Basic (username/password) or Third-party Authentication (such as OAuth)?

-The only use case of the Admin is to provide a more friendly way to interact with the Cat with **basic** authentication through an  `api_key`.